$\Delta$-Nets: Interaction-Based System for Optimal Parallel $\lambda$-Reduction: From -nets back to -terms

+To see how leftmost-outermost reduction is optimal in \mbox{$\Delta I$-} and \mbox{$\Delta K$-Nets}, observe that no commutation involving an unpaired replicator can be applied before that replicator is merged---if merging it is at all possible.
+Take a leftmost-outermost interaction between two replicators.
+The fan-out replicator is necessarily paired.
+If the fan-in replicator is unpaired and can eventually be merged, then the replicator merging---or any intermediate reductions leading to it---would occur higher in the spine and would be applied first.
+This reasoning holds even in the presence of loops.
+In \mbox{$\Delta K$-Nets}, the leftmost-outermost order is critical not only to achieve optimality but also to ensure that all nets associated with normalizing \mbox{$\lambda$-terms} normalize.
+As for the remaining rules, the \mbox{$\Delta$-Nets} systems inherit their optimality guarantee from the interaction nets paradigm.

-The \mbox{$\Delta I$-Nets} system includes all core interaction rules which involve fans and replicators and don't involve erasers.
-Additionally, it includes two canonicalization rules: \emph{unpaired replicator merging} and \emph{aux fan replication} (illustrated in \mbox{Figure \ref{fig:ipsi}}).
-The \mbox{$\Delta I$-Nets} core interaction rules with lazy unpaired replicator merging, and the aux fan replication canonicalization rule can be applied in any order, always producing the same result.
-However, in order to minimize the total number of reduction steps, the reduction process needs to be split in two phases.
-In the first phase the \mbox{$\Delta I$-Nets} core rules with lazy unpaired replicator merging are applied in any order until no active pair is left.
-The reduction process then switches to the second phase, in which the aux fan replication rule replaces the core fan replication rule.
-This second phase can be alternatively understood as modifying all fans such that their first auxiliary port becomes the principal port.
-Similarly to the fan decay rule, the aux fan replication rule does not need to differentiate between abstraction and application fans.
-If a replicator becomes connected to the body port of an abstraction fan, there will be counterpart replicators positioned such that it is safe to aux-replicate the abstraction fan.
-This process transforms the sharing structures such that all fan-out replicators are eliminated, all appropriate subnets are replicated, and all fan-in replicators accumulate at the variable port of abstraction fans.
-Finally, consecutive replicators can be merged since they are all unpaired, resulting in a canonical \mbox{$\Delta I$-net}.
+Additionally, in \mbox{$\Delta I$-} and \mbox{$\Delta K$-Nets}, the reduction process needs to be split in two phases.
+In the first phase the core interaction rules and unpaired replicator merging are applied in leftmost-outermost order until no further reduction can be applied.
+The reduction process then switches to the second phase, in which the \emph{aux fan replication} rule (illustrated in \mbox{Figure \ref{fig:ipsi}}) replaces the core fan replication rule.
+This second phase can be alternatively understood as modifying all fans such that the first auxiliary port becomes the principal port.
+This process transforms the sharing structures so that all fan-out replicators are eliminated, all appropriate subnets are replicated, and all fan-in replicators accumulate at the variable port of abstraction fans.
+The result is a canonical \mbox{$\Delta I$-net} or, after the final erasure canonicalization step, a canonical \mbox{$\Delta K$-net}.
+Since all normal \mbox{$\Delta$-nets} are canonical, the \mbox{$\Delta$-Nets} systems are all Church--Rosser confluent.